-The value of a pan-Nordic harmonized consent framework was first conceived of and discussed at a consent workshop of the NACG (Nordic Alliance for Clinical Genomics), of which DNV GL is a founding partner.
+The value of a pan-Nordic harmonized consent framework was first conceived of and discussed at a consent workshop of the NACG (Nordic Alliance for Clinical Genomics), of which DNV is a founding partner.
 The project was initiated in January of 2020, shortly after which the project partnership with Nordic PerMed Law was established.
 Both organizations are voluntary, non-governmental and Nordic in identity, with an interest in the clinical and legal aspects of precision medicine respectively.

 The co-development process of a Nordic harmonized framework was iterative in nature, consisting of a series of interviews, multi-disciplinary workshops and consultation and feedback rounds, in addition to mapping of relevant legislative and regulatory documents, guidelines and policies that influence regional and national clinical consent processes in the Nordic countries for genetic and genomic testing.

-Stakeholders included legal and clinical genomics professionals from healthcare institutions from each of the Nordic countries, governmental organizations such as the Danish National Genome center, and representatives from industry such as DNV GL who are involved due to the interest in developing roles to enable the safe and secure implementation of consent.
+Stakeholders included legal and clinical genomics professionals from healthcare institutions from each of the Nordic countries, governmental organizations such as the Danish National Genome center, and representatives from industry such as DNV who are involved due to the interest in developing roles to enable the safe and secure implementation of consent.